benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q159.png)

-## Aggregative Entities
+## Aggregate Entities

-An aggregative entity is a virtual entity that encapsulates one or more yellow and blue entities.
-Aggregative entities can be defined, and then used in queries.
+An aggregate entity is a virtual entity that encapsulates one or more yellow and blue entities.
+Aggregate entities can be defined, and then used in queries.

 Here are some definition examples: